fred-dev/OSC_MIDI_OSC/README.md

 Navigate to openframeworksRoot/addons/ and clone the ofxMidi repository (https://github.com/danomatika/ofxMidi)

+Use the project generator for your platform to generate a project to work with.

 Compile for your platform and make the improvements I never got around too, like midi show control and timecode.